Tine-m/final-assignment/concurrency-assignment.md

 - Measure and compare **transaction latency**.
 - Analyze when **Optimistic and Pessimistic Concurrency Control is better**.

+To run a performance test comparing Optimistic Concurrency Control and Pessimistic Concurrency Control under heavy load, you may follow [these guidelines](performance-test.md).
+You must document your finding in a Performance comparison report.
+Use this [template](concurrency-report-template.md)

 ---

 ## **🚀 Submission Requirements**
 📌 **Email Github link and Github names for these deliverables:**

-1️⃣ Implementations for **Optimistic and Pessimistic Concurrency Control**.
+1️⃣ Application implementations for **Optimistic and Pessimistic Concurrency Control**.
-3️⃣ SQL scripts for table creation and stored procedures.
+2️⃣ SQL scripts for table creation and stored procedures.
-2️⃣ **Performance comparison report** between Optimistic and Pessimistic Concurrency Control.
+3️⃣ **Performance comparison report** between Optimistic and Pessimistic Concurrency Control.